-Writer.
-Beats: health, science, personal essay, sex education, lifestyle.
-Work with me: email@example.com. @goshcallie
+Beats: health, science, spirituality, personal essay, sex education, lifestyle.
+Contact me via my website, www.callielittle.com or on Instagram: @goshcallie

 Affordable?
 Check.
 Spacious?
 Not so much — but this renter packs the personality into an antique rental in the heart of Seattle.